-May 8th to 14th 2004, The Kent Archaeological Field School Club Trip to Imperial Rome Rome, the Eternal City, was the centre of one of the greatest empires in history and ruins of its past may be found in many of its streets.
-Join Dr Paul Wilkinson, on the KAFS club trip that brings the glory of Rome to life.
+Rome, the Eternal City, was the centre of one of the greatest empires in history and ruins of its past may be found in many of its streets and gardens.
+Join Dr Paul Wilkinson on the Kent Archaeological Field

+School club trip that brings the glory of Imperial Rome to life.

 Saturday: BA flight Heathrow to Rome.
-In the afternoon, we go to the Pantheon, the lively Piazza Navonna, the site of the Stadium of Domitian, and return via the Trevi Fountain.
+In the afternoon, we go to the Pantheon, the lively Piazza Navona, the site of the Stadium of Domitian, and return via the Trevi Fountain.
 Sunday: A tour of the Colosseum, venue for some of the most spectacular games in the Roman world.
 Then, in a specially arranged visit to the Golden House, we will see some of the magnificent rooms built for Nero's opulent banquets.
 In the afternoon, we will tour the Roman Forums and the Via Sacra, finishing at Trajan's Column.

 Monday: A day trip to the Roman port of Ostia (right), entry point for the riches of the Empire that would be taken up the Tiber to Rome.
-Our tour will include the theatre, the baths and the forum.
-Tuesday: A coach tour past the Vatican and Castel Sant'Angelo, will end near Tiber Island, we will walk over the last working ancient Roman bridge in the capital, the Pons Fabricius.
-Next will look at the excavations at the Theatre of Marcellus, before we ascend Michelangelo's steps to the Capitoline Hill to visit the museum.
-The tour will end here after lunch in the rooftop cafe.
-Wednesday: Out day begins at the Arch of Constantine, one of the best preserved triumphal arches in Rome.
-Then we will visit the wonderful palaces and temples of the Palatine Hill, and look at the site of the Circus Maximus.
+Our tour will include the theatre, the baths and the Forum.

+Tuesday: A coach tour past the Vatican and Castel Sant'Angelo will end near Tiber Island.
+We will walk over the last working ancient Roman bridge in the capital, the Pons Fabricius.
+Next we will look at the excavations at the Theatre of Marcellus, before we ascend Michelangelo's steps to the Capitoline Hill to visit the museum.
+The tour will end here after lunch in the rooftop restaurant.

+Wednesday: Our day begins at the Arch of Constantine, one of the best preserved triumphal arches in Rome.
+Then we will visit the wonderful palaces and temples of the Palatine Hill and look at the site of the Circus Maximus.
 After lunch, we will take the coach out of Rome along the Appian Way, built in 312 BC, to the vast Baths of Caracalla.
-Finally, we visit the the maze-like catacombs built as multi-story graves by the early Christians.
-Thursday: A day trip to Hadrian's villa at Tivoli will reveal the largest and most expensive villa ever built in ancient Rome.
+Finally, we visit the the maze-like catacombs built as multi-storey graves by the early Christians.
+Thursday: A day trip to Hadrian's Villa at Tivoli will reveal the largest and most expensive villa ever built in ancient Rome.
 Hadrian designed it himself, having been inspired by some of the sites he had seen in his journeys through Greece and Egypt.
 Friday: A tour to the Baths of Diocletian and the wonderful treasures of the National Roman Museum, before returning home.
-Cost: Twin/double room £1,341 per person
+Cost: Twin/double room £1,341 per person; Single room £1,581 per person.